eporeks/deepseek-discord/README.md

 ### 🆕 New functions

-1. Add buttons to regenerate the answer and delete the message.
-2. Change the bot's status depending on the selected style.
+1. 📝 Rewrote common command using `tree.command`
+2. 🔧 Fixed `/mode` to delete the message after timeout

 ## 🧠 Features

-* 💬 Answers questions using the `!ask` command
+* 💬 Answers questions using the `/ask` command
-* 🎭 Allows switching response styles with the `!mode` command
+* 🎭 Allows switching response styles with the `/mode` command
+* 🕹 Buttons to delete or regenerate messages
+* 💫 Dynamic status update based on selected style
 * 🤖 Works with a local LLM via Ollama (`http://localhost:11434`)
 * 🔧 Supports custom prompts for each style

 ---